 Shopify is the better choice for most growing businesses in 2026 – faster setup, predictable costs, and zero server management required.
 Magento (Adobe Commerce) is right when you need custom B2B workflows, proprietary checkout logic, complex catalogs, or full infrastructure ownership.
-The magento vs shopify pros cons below summarise the key trade-offs; the dominant migration direction in 2025-2026 is Adobe Commerce to Shopify Plus, driven by rising total cost of ownership and Magento developer talent scarcity.
+The magento vs. shopify pros and cons below summarize the key trade-offs.
+The dominant migration direction in 2025-2026 is Adobe Commerce to Shopify Plus, driven by rising total cost of ownership and Magento developer talent scarcity.

-● Magento (Adobe Commerce) is open-source and fully customisable; Shopify is a fully managed SaaS platform where infrastructure, security and updates are Shopify’s responsibility.
+- Magento (Adobe Commerce) is open-source and fully customizable, while Shopify is a fully managed SaaS platform where infrastructure, security and updates are Shopify’s responsibility.

 Here are some further key differences between the two platforms:

-● One notable difference is the availability of extensions and apps: Magento boasts over 3,500 extensions, while Shopify offers a staggering 7,000+ apps in its marketplace.
+- One notable difference is the availability of extensions and apps: Magento boasts over 3,500 extensions, while Shopify offers 7,000+ apps in its marketplace.

-When it comes to functionality, Magento takes the lead by offering superior features such as multilingual capabilities and advanced sales tools.
-Shopify is not far behind, with seamless Google Analytics integration and a good app market.
-Taking these fundamental differences into account, we will further examine the distinct aspects of both platforms, thus aiding your choice of the optimal online business platform.
+When it comes to functionality, Magento takes the lead by offering features such as multilingual capabilities and advanced sales tools.
+Shopify is competitive too, with built-in Google Analytics integration and a good app market.
+Taking these fundamental differences into account, we will further examine the distinct aspects of both platforms to aid your choice of the right online business platform.

 What sets Magento apart?

-Magento’s claim to fame lies in its unparalleled customization capabilities, scalability, and advanced features, making it the go-to platform for larger businesses with intricate requirements.
-This powerful eCommerce solution allows businesses to:
+Magento’s strength lies in its customization capabilities, scalability, and advanced features, making it the go-to platform for larger businesses with detailed requirements.
+This eCommerce solution allows businesses to:

 With Magento, no two stores look alike.

 Since its acquisition by Adobe, Magento is now officially Adobe Commerce – the open-source community edition remains free, while Adobe Commerce (enterprise) starts at approximately $30,000/year, scaling with GMV.
-With the sophisticated features of Magento (Adobe Commerce), Shopify can’t quite match up in terms of deep customisation.
+With the deep features of Magento (Adobe Commerce), Shopify can’t quite match it on customization depth.
 Moreover, Magento’s Adobe Commerce Marketplace offers 3,500+ extensions, with many more available through third-party marketplaces including Mageplaza and Magezon.

-It is worth mentioning that for Magento, you may need a web hosting provider to handle its PCI Compliance, a factor that guarantees secure credit card data processing. scandiweb offers dedicated Adobe Commerce (Magento) development services for teams building on or migrating from Magento.
+For Magento, you may need a web hosting provider to handle PCI compliance, which keeps credit card data processing secure. scandiweb offers dedicated Adobe Commerce (Magento) development services for teams building on or migrating from Magento.

-Shopify is designed with small to medium-sized businesses in mind, offering an easy-to-use interface, themes, and a great selection of apps.
-Its ease of use and comprehensive tools are particularly beneficial for first-time entrepreneurs and businesses with limited budgets.
-Shopify’s all-in-one website builder provides a straightforward way to create a basic eCommerce site without the need for coding knowledge.
+Shopify is designed with small to medium-sized businesses in mind, offering an easy-to-use interface, themes, and a good selection of apps.
+Its ease of use and broad toolset are particularly useful for first-time entrepreneurs and businesses with limited budgets.
+Shopify’s all-in-one website builder provides a straightforward way to create a basic eCommerce site without coding knowledge.
 This, however, can create certain constraints.

 Shopify plans cost $39-$399/month all-inclusive – hosting, security and PCI compliance are bundled.
 Magento Open Source is free but realistic annual costs run $30,000-$80,000+ when hosting ($100-500/mo), developer time ($80-200/hr, minimum 10-20 hrs/month), and annual upgrade costs are factored in.
-Adobe Commerce enterprise licences start at approximately $30,000/year.
-On a Shopify vs Magento total cost of ownership basis, Shopify is significantly lower for most merchants.
-When selecting an eCommerce platform, pricing is a critical factor to consider.
-Magento’s open-source software model requires separate costs for hosting, security, and extensions, which can significantly impact the overall cost of running an online store.
+Adobe Commerce enterprise licenses commonly run $22,000 to $125,000+ per year depending on GMV, while Magento Open Source is free to download but typically costs $5,000 to $90,000+ annually once hosting, development, and maintenance are included (Magefan, 2026).
+On a Shopify vs. Magento total cost of ownership basis, Shopify is far lower for most merchants.
+When selecting an eCommerce platform, pricing is a critical factor.
+Magento’s open-source software model requires separate costs for hosting, security, and extensions, which can greatly affect the overall cost of running an online store.
 In contrast, Shopify provides a subscription-based model, offering three main pricing tiers, with hosting, security, and additional features included in the monthly plans.

-Considering the costs of themes and extensions, Magento’s offerings can be quite expensive, with some extensions costing thousands of dollars.
+Considering the costs of themes and extensions, Magento’s options can be quite expensive, with some extensions costing thousands of dollars.
 Shopify’s themes, on the other hand, have a more affordable price range.

-We will further probe the design and customization options offered by both platforms.
+We will further look at the design and customization options offered by both platforms.

 Understanding Magento’s pricing model

 Magento’s open-source software model entails additional costs for hosting, security, and extensions, making it a more expensive option for businesses with limited budgets.
-Moreover, the cost of hosting for a Magento store can vary significantly, depending on the hosting plan and the scope of the store.
+The cost of hosting for a Magento store can vary widely, depending on the hosting plan and the scope of the store.

 If you’ve decided on Magento as your preferred eCommerce platform, it’s important to explore the differences between Magento editions and select the one that aligns with your specific requirements.